stadium-software/dropdown-filter/readme.md

 ```

 ## CSS Upgrading
-To upgrade thje CSS in this module, follow the [steps outlined in this repo](https://github.com/stadium-software/samples-upgrading)
+To upgrade the CSS in this module, follow the [steps outlined in this repo](https://github.com/stadium-software/samples-upgrading)